It's A Beautiful Day

 You Don't Fool Me (Late Mix) 10:34

-Appears on: UK You Don't Fool Me 7" vinyl, UK You Don't Fool Me CD single, UK You Don't Fool Me 12" vinyl
+UK You Don't Fool Me 7" vinyl, UK You Don't Fool Me CD single, UK You Don't Fool Me 12" vinyl

-You Don't Fool Me (BS Project Remix) 5:52
+You Don't Fool Me (B.S.
+Project Remix) 5:52

-Appears on: France You Don't Fool Me 12" vinyl, Italy You Don't Fool Me 12" vinyl
+France You Don't Fool Me 12" vinyl, Italy You Don't Fool Me 12" vinyl

-A very long remix with an upbeat dance beat that actually does work, but gets very repetitive.
+This is a very long remix by M. Marcolin and Bob Salton, which has an upbeat dance beat that actually does work, but gets very repetitive.
 This track features an interesting keyboard section and a very synthesized/robotic voice repeating "You Don't Fool Me."
-Not really worth listening to.

 You Don't Fool Me (BS Project Remix Edit) 3:15

-Appears on: France You Don't Fool Me CD single, France You Don't Fool Me 3-track promo CD single, France You Don't Fool Me 4-track CD single
+France You Don't Fool Me CD single, France You Don't Fool Me 3-track promo CD single, France You Don't Fool Me 4-track CD single

 You Don't Fool Me (Dub Dance Single Mix) 5:21

-Appears on: France You Don't Fool Me 12" vinyl, France You Don't Fool Me 4-track CD single, France You Don't Fool Me 3-track promo CD single
+France You Don't Fool Me 12" vinyl, France You Don't Fool Me 4-track CD single, France You Don't Fool Me 3-track promo CD single

 You Don't Fool Me (Freddy's Club Mix a.k.a.
 Freddy's Club Dub) 6:53

-Appears on: US You Don't Fool Me 12" vinyl, US You Don't Fool Me 12" promo vinyl 1, US You Don't Fool Me 12" promo vinyl 2, UK You Don't Fool Me 12" vinyl promo
+US You Don't Fool Me 12" vinyl, US You Don't Fool Me 12" promo vinyl 1, US You Don't Fool Me 12" promo vinyl 2, UK You Don't Fool Me 12" vinyl promo

-A very odd (and awful) remix.
-Starts off with a synthesized "clicking" synthesized drum intro with distorted clips of Freddie's vocals from "White Man."
-The mix continues with the dancing backbeat and Live Aid clips.
+A very odd remix by Freddy Bastone.
+Starts off with a synthesized "clicking" synthesized drum intro with distorted clips of Freddie's vocals from White Man.
+The remix continues with the dancing backbeat and Live Aid clips.
 Roger's backing vocals are brought to the forefront a few times and the track continues with the backbeat and synthesized horns.
 Becomes very repetitive.

 You Don't Fool Me (Freddy's Revenge Dub) 5:54

-Appears on: US You Don't Fool Me 12" vinyl, US You Don't Fool Me 12" promo vinyl 1, US You Don't Fool Me 12" promo vinyl 2
+US You Don't Fool Me 12" vinyl, US You Don't Fool Me 12" promo vinyl 1, US You Don't Fool Me 12" promo vinyl 2

-Very similar to the Club Dub remix.
-Starts off with a very bassy dance backbeat that actually sounds decent and continues throughout the song.
-More of an instrumental than the Club Dub and features more sampling from the Live Aid performance and from "White Man."
-Doesn't really sound anything like You Don't Fool me though.
+This remix, also by Freddy Bastone, is very similar to the Club Dub remix.
+It starts off with a very bass oriented dance backbeat that actually sounds decent and continues throughout the song.
+This is more of an instrumental than the Club Dub and features more sampling from the Live Aid performance and from White Man.

 You Don't Fool Me (Queen For A Day Mix) 6:25